MichaelCurrin/emadmasroor.github.io/events.md

 **August 2019**: Attended the Sao Paulo [School](http://usp.br/spnl/) of Advanced Sciences on Nonlinear Dynamics at Escola Politecnica da Universidade de Sao Paulo, Brazil, as a participant in the two-week summer school and a presenter at one of the poster sessions held at the school.

 **August 2019**: Attended a [PhD Course](http://vortex.compute.dtu.dk/index.html) on Vorticity, Vortical Flows, and Vortex-Induced Vibrations at the Technical University of Denmark (DTU).

+**November 2019**: Attended the annual meeting of the American Physical Society's [Division of Fluid Dynamics](https://www.aps.org/units/dfd/) in Seattle, WA.
+[Presentation](https://meetings.aps.org/Meeting/DFD19/Session/C12.1) : _Drag forces on a bluff body shedding a 2P wake_.